subika-haider/nutrition_research_project/README.md

 The dataset contains 234429 rows, each representing a unique recipe.
 For our analysis, the following columns are particularly relevant:

-- id: An identification number for each unique recipe.
+- `id`: An identification number for each unique recipe.
-- minutes: The total time required to prepare and cook the recipe in minutes.
+- `minutes`: The total time required to prepare and cook the recipe in minutes.
+- `n_steps`: The number of steps needed for the recipe.
+- `n_ingredients`: The number of ingredients needed to prepare the recipe.
+- `rating`: The rating of each recipe.
+- `avg_rating`: The average rating of each unique recipe.
+- `calories`: The total number of calories in each recipe.
+- `total_fat`: The percentage of the daily value of total fat needed by the average person.
+- `sugar`: The percentage of the daily value of sugar needed by the average person.
+- `sodium`: The percentage of the daily value of sodium needed by the average person.
+- `protein`: The percentage of the daily value of sodium needed by the average person.
+- `saturated_fat`: The percentage of the daily value of saturated fat needed by the average person.
+- `carbohydrates`: The percentage of the daily value of carbohydrates needed by the average person.

 ## Data Cleaning and Exploratory Data Analysis